 Currently, we attend to over 4000 patients in the pharmaceutical care consults of our hospital.
 Approximately 45% of these patients receive subcutaneous medications associated with 12 different disease programs, including arthritis, psoriasis, inflammatory bowel disease, migraines, multiple sclerosis, asthma, growth deficiency, familial hypercholesterolemia, and more.
 We have experienced a yearly growth rate of 10% in this regard.
 However, this challenge extends beyond the hospital, impacting a larger population of patients facing similar difficulties in other healthcare facilities.

-MetamedicsVR is committed to developing innovative solutions for the medical sector utilizing technologies such as XR, AI and web platforms.
+MetamedicsVR is committed to developing innovative solutions for the medical sector using technologies such as XR, AI, and web platforms.

-MetaMedicsVR (MMVR) is a pioneering medtech/edtech startup based in Spain, dedicated to revolutionizing the medical sector through the development of innovative solutions.
-Specializing in cutting-edge technologies such as Extended Reality (XR), Artificial Intelligence (AI), and web platforms, MMVR is committed to addressing critical challenges in healthcare and education.
+MetaMedicsVR (MMVR) is a pioneering medtech/edtech startup based in Spain, revolutionizing the medical sector with cutting-edge technologies like Extended Reality (XR), Artificial Intelligence (AI), and web platforms.
+MMVR addresses critical challenges in healthcare and education with a focus on patient-centric design and user experience.

-With a focus on patient-centric design and user experience, MMVR develops immersive and interactive solutions that engage and empower users.
-Whether it’s developing virtual reality applications for medical training, or web-based platforms for patients, MMVR strives to deliver solutions that are both effective and accessible, making a positive impact worldwide.
+MMVR develops immersive and interactive solutions that engage and empower users.
+From virtual reality applications for medical training to web-based platforms for patients, MMVR delivers accessible and effective innovations, making a global impact.

-MetaMedicsVR (MMVR) will develop a groundbreaking web-based application aimed at assisting children in managing their subcutaneous treatment medication from at home.
-This innovative solution will provide pediatric patients a user-centric experience tailored to their age and emotional needs.
+MetaMedicsVR (MMVR) develops a groundbreaking web-based application to help children manage their subcutaneous treatment medication at home.
+This solution provides pediatric patients with an experience tailored to their age and emotional needs.

-Through engaging activities and interactive features, children will be empowered to take an active role in their treatment journey, fostering greater adherence to their medication schedule and fostering a deeper understanding of their condition.
-The immersive nature of the application will serve as a supportive tool in alleviating anxiety and promoting a sense of control over their health.
+Through engaging activities and interactive features, children actively participate in their treatment journey, improving adherence to medication schedules and understanding their condition.
+The immersive application supports children by reducing anxiety and promoting a sense of control over their health.

-Furthermore, MMVR’s solution will benefit healthcare professionals by streamlining administrative tasks related to patient management.
-By automating routine processes, clinicians will have more time to focus on critical clinical activities, ultimately enhancing the quality of care delivered to pediatric patients.
+MMVR’s solution also benefits healthcare professionals by automating routine administrative tasks, giving clinicians more time to focus on critical clinical activities and enhancing the quality of care for pediatric patients.

 This project has received funding from the European Union’s Horizon Europe research and innovation programme under the Grant Agreement 101071212.